 you ever find yourself along

-This is probably the only known video shot of the bent bars by the main gates.
-I was shot in 1976 with a Super8 camera.
+This is probably the only known video footage of the bent bars by the main gates.
+It was shot in 1976 with a Super8 camera.

 Resurrection Gates 1976